lucas-rodrigues-goes/programacao-paralela/readme.md

 ---

-## 2. Program Versions Execution
+## Examples

 In the project, three execution versions were created to solve the same problem.
 Given a list of size **N**, filled with random numbers, a function is applied to all values in the list, replacing each element with the next prime number.

 * The **sequential version** iterates over the list, executing the next-prime calculation function on each element.
+(Does not use Thread Pool)
 * The **parallel version** splits the list into equal parts among multiple threads, and each thread processes a fraction of the list.
+(Does not use Thread Pool)
 * The **library version** uses the **Thread Pool** implemented as described above.
 * the **future version** shows an example where the result from a task is later retrieved using futures.